chalalala/Automatic-Speaker-Recognition/README.md

 apt install python-pip
 ```
 ## Dataset
-Audios using for this project will be stored in *development_set*  `
+Audios using for this project will be stored in *development_set*
 ### 1. Training Data
 Dataset (file to be trained) need to be located in folder *dataset*.
+File name must be in the format "Name - order".
+For example, Mai-01.wav

 To generate list of (path) file to be trained
 ```
 python train_list_generator.py